big-data-lab-team/stream-summarization/README.md

 ```
 $ make ltc-euclidean
 ```
-Run LTC with Euclidean norm, the output file is `compressed.csv`.
+Run LTC with Euclidean norm, the output file is `compressed-euclidean.csv`.
 ```
 ./ltc-euclidean
 ```